-Sure enough, the rapid change eventually became too much for the city to handle, and a two-year moratorium was placed on the construction of high rises beginning in 1973.
-Once the two years were up, developers simply picked up where they left off, only for yet another upswing in condo buildings to occur in the 1980s.
-This boom resulted in the creation of 30,000 additional Toronto condos for sale throughout the decade, and consequently a larger pool of condos rental units Toronto.
+Sure enough, the rapid change eventually became too much for the city to handle, and a two-year moratorium was placed on the construction of highrises beginning in 1973.
+Once the two years were up, developers simply picked up where they left off, only for yet another upswing in condo to occur in the 1980s.
+This boom resulted in the creation of 30,000 additional Toronto condos for sale throughout the decade, and consequently a larger pool of rental units.

 Yet the 1980s merely marked the beginning of a steadily increasing rate of condo construction in the city.
-By the time the 21st century rolled around, the number of new condos created per decade had more than tripled: over 100,000 condo suites were added to the market between 2000 and 2010, with another 100,000 built the following decade.
-Whether locals like it or not, Toronto is growing denser each day, with over 10 million residents expected in the GTA by 2046.
+By the time the 21st century rolled around, the number of new condos created per decade had more than tripled.
+Over 100,000 condo suites were added to the market between 2000 and 2010, with another 100,000 built the following decade.
+Whether locals like it or not, Toronto is growing denser each day with more than 10 million residents expected in the GTA by 2046.
 The housing market has had no choice but to keep up.

-After a decade working in the Toronto condo market as a broker, Robert Van Rhijn grew frustrated with the lack of transparency provided to buyers and sellers, and sought a means to remedy the situation.
-The solution: He teamed up with a data scientist and a team of web developers to build Strata.ca — a condo listing platform saturated with real-time data on every property for sale in Toronto.
+After spending a decade working in the Toronto real estate market as a broker, Robert Van Rhijn grew frustrated with the lack of transparency provided to buyers and sellers.
+So he set out to find a solution to that problem.
+Robert paired up with a data scientist and a team of web developers to build Strata.ca — a real estate platform saturated with real-time data on every property for sale in Toronto.
 And thus, Strata Realty was born.
 Over the next several years, Strata.ca would expand its presence into the Greater Toronto Area and other regions across Ontario.

-With the back-end complete, Robert has been assembling a growing team of agents who use the data in harmony with their expert knowledge of the condo market.
-While Strata.ca enables users to stay up-to-date on market conditions and building trends, it helps to have a seasoned professional at your side who is dedicated to the condo market and can interpret the data for you.
+With the backend solidly in place, Robert has been growing a team of high-quality real estate agents who use Strata.ca data in harmony with their first-hand knowledge of the housing market.
+While our popular website allows users to stay updated on market conditions and neighbourhood trends, it always helps to have a Strata realtor in your corner — no matter where your real estate journey may take you.